m-a-islam/tiny-web-app/README.md

 # Tiny Web App - Spreadsheet Uploader

-This is a simple web application built with the Laravel framework that fulfills the requirements of the Web Application Engineer technical task.
+This is a simple web application built with the Laravel framework.
 The application allows a user to upload a spreadsheet file (XLSX or CSV), which is then parsed, stored in a SQLite database, and displayed back to the user with pagination.

 The entire development environment is containerized using Docker, making it fully portable and easy to run with a single command.

+## Running the Tiny Web App With Docker

 ## Features